Board of Occupational Therapy

 The Board's staff has become aware that an individual claiming to represent the State of Wyoming and the Board of Occupational Therapy is contacting licensees claiming that your licenses are fraudulent or otherwise impaired.
 The individual is spoofing their Caller ID to appear as though they are calling from a Wyoming governmental agency.
 This is part of a nationwide wave of similar scams targeting professional license holders.

-Please know that only the Board's staff at the Wyoming Department of Administration and Information, in particular Maxie Cordova and Amanda Best, will contact you about the status of your license or any pending discipline.
+Please know that only the Board's staff at the Wyoming Department of Administration and Information, in particular Greg Searls, Amanda Best, or Maxie Cordova will contact you about the status of your license or any pending discipline.
 Further, your license cannot be revoked or impaired without following the process laid out in the Board's rules for disciplining licensees, including notice and an opportunity to be heard.

 If you receive a suspicious call that you believe is fraudulent, please report it to local or federal law enforcement.
 If you have any questions about the status of your license, please do not hesitate to contact the Board's staff.

 Chapter 3.
 Section 4

 (a) In order to provide occupational therapy services via telehealth to a client in Wyoming, the OT providing services to a client must have a valid and current license issued by the Board.
 Wyoming licensed OT using telehealth technology with a client in another state may also be required to be licensed in the state in which the client receives those services and must adhere to those state licensure laws.